 Some companies may conclude testing will not play a role in the implementation of their policy.
 Others may conclude testing should be triggered for all employees under certain circumstances, or for certain groups of employees (e.g. high risk) under other circumstances.
 Each policy must be absolutely clear on when testing applies, and the procedures which will be used, as well as the justification for its introduction.

 Existing technology has developed methods to accurately test for the presence of a wide range of drugs.
 Workplace testing programs authorized through the United States Department of Health and Human Services (DHHS) and accepted throughout North America, focus on six specific drug classes most commonly associated with abuse in the general population.

 The standard testing panel is marijuana, opiates, amphetamines, phencyclidine (PCP), cocaine, and alcohol.

 Programs are not limited to these substances if there are problems and grounds to “expand” the slate.
-Many Canadian companies are adding oxycodone to their opiate panel because of the significant problems with it’s use and abuse across the country.
-The U.S. Secretary of DHHS has signed off on the requirement for adding oxycodone to the regulated slate of drugs (January 2012).
-For the most part, however, additional drugs are generally only tested for in post treatment situations on the advice of the substance abuse specialist.
+Many Canadian companies are adding oxycodone and fentanyl to their opiate panel because of the significant problems with it’s use and abuse across the country.
+The U.S. DHHS will require the addition of oxycodone and other opiates to the regulated slate of drugs (effective October 2017), which affects all cross border truck and bus drivers; non-regulated employers can consider extending the opiate coverage and advise their Third Party Administrator if this request.
+Beyond these changes, additional drugs are generally only tested for in post treatment situations on the advice of the substance abuse specialist.